 Upcoming Events:

 This will be a hybrid meeting, in person and on Zoom.
-The in person meeting will be in OSU's Cordley Hall, Room 2602.
+The in-person meeting will be in OSU's Cordley Hall, Room 2602.
 Free parking is available in the lot at 27th & Orchard.
-To participate via Zoom you must register ahead of time by clicking on https://forms.gle/Gb9857AZW37TeA9N8.
-If you want to share the Zoom meeting with an interested non-NATS member, forward the link so they can request an invitation.
-If you have difficulties or questions, email natrufflingsociety@gmail.com ahead of the meeting.
+A link to register for the Zoom meeting will be posted several days prior to the meeting.
+NATS members receive invitations by email, non-members need to register ahead of time by clicking on this link: https://forms.gle/bNWatmrtx7CgUHds7.
+If you want to share the Zoom meeting with an interested non-NATS member, simply forward the link to them.
+If you have difficulties or questions, email an inquiry to natrufflingsociety@gmail.com ahead of the meeting.

 Announcements: